 - Observe the reaction that takes place.

 THE SCIENCE BEHIND THE SNOW STORM IN A JAR

 Exploring liquid density and chemical reactions all in one easy to set up science activity in a jar!

-There’s a couple fun science concepts going on here if you look closely!
-The first thing to point out or ask the kids about, is the density of the liquids being used.
+There are a couple fun science concepts going on here if you look closely!
+The first thing to point out or ask the kids about is the density of the liquids being used.

 Is water lighter or heavier than oil?
 Make sure it’s noticed that the oil sits on top of the water.
 What happens to the paint?
 Liquid density is fun to explore with kids.
 Our sugar rainbow is another way to explore liquid density.

 I am pretty sure everyone observed the reaction that happened when the tablet was dropped into the cup.
 This reaction is what creates an awesome snow storm effect.
 The table contains acid and base that when mixed with the water, creates the bubbles.
 We have quite a few experiments that fizz, pop, and bang here.